 Take this recent extract from Bitches to see what I mean:

 If only there was some kind of helpful venn diagram that broke down anti-consumerist attitudes about gift giving…

 Oh wait!
 Silly me, I’m a graphic designer!
-I’m paid to eat data and shit venn diagrams!
+I’m paid to eat data and sh*t venn diagrams!

 I’m glad to have virtually met this guy.
 The Manifesto is like a cup of hot cocoa on a sub-zero winter’s day.

 When it comes to entertaining stories with a personal finance twist, look no further than MissMazuma.com.
-Granted, you need to practice some patience, because she takes her sweet time between putting out new posts.
-The Ms. must be too busy landlording to satisfy us greedy readers, or, she’s off on some excellent hiking adventure…
+Granted, you need to practice some patience because she takes her sweet time between putting out new posts.
+The Ms. must be too busy being a landlord to satisfy us greedy readers, or, she’s off on some excellent hiking adventure…

 I love her style.
 Only MM can write a post about how to dye black jeans and make it entertaining.
-But her best work is when she takes on epic fails, head-on with a self-deprecating sense of humor (that we blogger hacks all strive for.)
+But her best work is when she takes on epic fails, head-on with a self-deprecating sense of humor that us blogger hacks all strive for.
 If writing were edible, Miss Mazuma would be Good Eats.

 We do agree on a couple of things: Cubicle jobs suck, we’d rather be hiking in a national park, and pro sports are a waste of time and money.

 Mr. Groovy, and his equally talented better half, Mrs. Groovy will keep you guessing.
 There is some serious brain-power at play, but it’s accessible content written with some potent sarcasm and humor.
 Make this blog a regular in your rotation!